 - Gains from sales of stock or other assets

 In some cases, when you have a fixed income with taxes being withheld, you may be able to increase these deductions enough to cover the taxes due on income that doesn’t have deductions.
-Each taxpayer’s situation is different, so you have to do the calculations to find out if you need to make estimated tax payments.
+Each taxpayer’s situation is different, though, so you’ll have to do the calculations to find out if you need to make estimated tax payments.

 How to Determine if You Must Make Estimated Tax Payments